Branding

 Customers always want a strong connection with a company.
 Effective brand messaging nurtures this by communicating and connecting with target audiences on a relevant level to provide a better experience and deepen the consumer relationship.

 The right brand messaging enables brands to communicate their distinctive value proposition to its consumers.
-Humanising a brand in front of customers helps to raise brand recognition and improve the overall experience by making it more personable, attracting swathes of new customers.
+Humanising a brand in front of customers helps to raise brand recognition of key messages and improve the overall experience by making it more personable, attracting swathes of new customers.

 Brand Messaging vs Taglines

 Brand messages and taglines often get confused - but they shouldn't.
 Taglines are just a way of telling the world who you are and what you stand for, but it's your brand messaging that actually does the telling.
-Your message is the input, and your tagline is the output.
+Your message and brand promise are the input, and your tagline is the output.

 Although taglines are by nature catchy, your brand messaging should extend well beyond stringing a few descriptive words together to make your tagline memorable.
 It must be aligned with the demands, desires, and comforts of your target demographic and it must be relatable as well as recognisable.